Measurement-induced criticality in $\mathbb{Z}_2$-symmetric quantum automaton circuits

-Once the rightmost X particle runs into the leftmost Y particle, the two-qubit phase gate acting on the $x$th and $y$th sites will generate a random relative phase.
+Once the rightmost $X$ particle runs into the leftmost $Y$ particle, the two-qubit phase gate acting on the $x$th and $y$th sites will generate a random relative phase.
 Therefore, $\text{Tr}(\rho_A^2)$ is equivalent to the fraction of particle configurations in which two species performing BAW never come across each other,

-where $M$ is the total number of particle configurations and $M_0$ is the number of configurations in which X and Y particles never encounter one another up to time $t$.
+where $M$ is the total number of particle configurations and $M_0$ is the number of configurations in which $X$ and $Y$ particles never encounter one another up to time $t$.

-The validity of the two-species BAW model is numerically verified by simulating $-\log{P}$ on an open boundary $1d$ lattice, with the results shown in Fig.~\ref{fig:2ps}.
-We find that this quantity exhibits a logarithmic growth before saturation, \ie, $-\log{P(t)}=\lambda_1\log{t}$ for $p\geq p_c$.
-Specifically, we compare the value of $-\overline{\log{P(t)}}$ and $\overline{S_A^{(2)}(t)}/2$ at $p=p_c$ in Fig.~\ref{fig:2ps_comp} (with the factor of $1/2$ appearing due to the fact that the entanglement entropy is calculated under periodic boundary conditions) and find that they have the same scaling.
-Numerically, $\lambda_1(p_c)=0.5121\approx 1.069/2$ where $1.069$ is the prefactor of the logarithmic scaling of $S_A^{(2)}(t)$ at $p=p_c$.
+The validity of the two-species BAW model is numerically verified by simulating $-\ln{P}$ on a $1D$ lattice with periodic boundary condition.
+Compared with Fig.~\ref{fig:2ps_cartoon}, there are two boundaries between $A$ and $B$.
+As shown in Fig.~\ref{fig:2ps}, we find that this quantity exhibits a logarithmic growth before saturation, i.e., $-\ln{P(t)}=\lambda_1\ln{t}$ for $p\geq p_c$.
+Specifically, we compare the value of $-\overline{\ln{P(t)}}$ and $\overline{S_A^{(2)}(t)}$ at $p=p_c$ in Fig.~\ref{fig:2ps_comp} and find that they have the same scaling.
+Numerically, $\lambda_1(p_c)=1.053\approx 1.12$ where $1.12$ is the prefactor of the logarithmic scaling of $S_A^{(2)}(t)$ at $p=p_c$.
 In addition, we remove the CNN gates in Fig.~\ref{fig:2ps_noCNN} and let the particles perform diffusion-annihilation random walks.
-As a result, we find $-\log{P(t)}\sim 0.1336\log(t)$ for all $p$, with the prefactor $0.1336$ being close to $0.2827/2$, with $0.2827$ the prefactor of the entanglement entropy without CNN gates.
+As a result, we find $-\overline{\ln{P(t)}}\sim 0.269\ln(t)$ for all $p$, with the prefactor $0.269$ being close to $0.283$ which is the prefactor of the entanglement entropy without CNN gates.

 We also investigate $P$ in the steady state and use this to understand the steady state entanglement entropy.
-In the steady state, $M_0$ is the number of configurations in which X or Y particles have vanished by annihilating with themselves before they encounter one another.
-If the subsystem length $L_A\ll L$, it is highly possible that X particle will vanish first.
-In this case, when $p\geq p_c$, the subsystem A reaches the steady state at $t\sim L^z_A$ and we have
+In the steady state, $M_0$ is the number of configurations in which $X$ or $Y$ particles have vanished by annihilating with themselves before they encounter one another.
+If the subsystem length $L_A\ll L$, it is highly possible that the $X$ particle will vanish first.
+In this case, when $p\geq p_c$, the subsystem $A$ reaches the steady state at $t\sim L^z_A$ and we have

 this leads to a logarithmic scaling of entanglement entropy with respect to the subsystem length $L_A$.
 In particular, the prefactor is $\lambda_1 z$.